wingbotai/docs/pages/docs/conversationPatterns/settingVariable/settingVariable.md

+---
+title: Setting a variable
+section: VARIABLES AND CONVERSATION STATE
+order: 1
+---

 # How to set variables

 Wingbot designer is user friendly for basic operation with variables.
 You don't have to be programator to do it.